 Become less foolish?

 Become less foolish with the writings and experiments of Peter Limberg and friends.
-Paid subscribers will have access to private journals, philosophical reports, and live online and IRL experiments.
+Paid subscribers will have access to private journals and live experiments.

 “The writer and podcaster Peter Limberg, a devotee of Stoic thought.” - The New York Times

-Wisdom, defined by wisdom researcher Igor Grossman as “the meta-value that adjudicates all other values,” is a value of mine.
-However, my approach to being wiser is to become less foolish.
+Wisdom, defined by wisdom researcher Igor Grossman, is “the meta-value that adjudicates all other values.”
+However, it's unwise to strive for greater wisdom; instead, lessening its opposite, foolishness, is the wiser path.
 I find philosophical inquiry, especially through journaling, chips away at my foolishness.
-Writing in this Substack has been a journey in becoming less foolish.
+Journalling here since 2020 has been my journey in becoming less foolish.

 In philia,